Sawall-Lab/Lab_management/6_Coral_tissue_analyses/Zoox_Counts_protocol_md/Zoox_Counts_protocol.md

 # Preparing Your Samples

-Your samples should be in slurry (rather than frozen) and ready to go when the time comes to image the zoox counts.
+Your samples should be in slurry (rather than frozen) and ready to go when the time comes to image the zoox counts (about an hour on the ice).

 The following are materials you’ll need on the lab bench: